mmyoungman/website/README.md

 # Mark Youngman's Website

-This repository contains code to statically generated my website.
+This repository contains code to statically generate my website.

 ## To generate the website for production